andreasawenlof/PP5-music-productivity-frontend/README.md

 ### Special thanks to:

--   To my amazing parents and their idescribable support
+-   To my amazing parents and their indescribable support
--   To my really good mate Pontus Ericson who always checks up on me and always have time to help me and assist me no matter what.
+-   To my really good mate Pontus Ericson who always checks up on me and always has time to help me no matter what.
 -   Last but not least: Babe (You know who you are).

 ---